 This is because of the way cannabis produces the high.
 THC is the principal psychoactive constituent of cannabis and it latches on to the brain’s cannabinoid receptors.
 These receptors are found in the hippocampus (the part of the brain responsible for memory), the cerebellum (the part that affects coordination) and the basal ganglia (responsible for movement).
 Frequent high-strength use of THC can overstimulate the endocannabinoid system, interfering with the brain’s functions.

 Amir Englund, a cannabis researcher at King’s College London, said:

 “Too much activity usually leads to what we call down-regulation of the system.
 This can be a way in which the endocannabinoid system gets disrupted by heavy, long-term use of stronger cannabis, and is less able to function as it should.”

 According to Healthline, for those under the age of 25, the risk of long-term effects is even greater, due to the fact that their brains are still in the process of developing and cannabis can interfere with this process, leading to problems with memory, problem-solving and concentration.

 Excessive use of cannabis has also been linked with other mental illnesses such as anxiety, depression and paranoia, especially for those who are genetically vulnerable i.e. have a family history of poor mental health.
 For many people, the pleasant feelings of a quick high aren’t worth the long-term risks of psychosis or disabling disorders such as schizophrenia.

 Can You Become Addicted to Cannabis?

 Although many people believe cannabis is not addictive, users of cannabis can, and do, become dependent on the drug over time.
-Unfortunately, dependence on cannabis is less obvious than it is with Cocaine and Heroin due to the way in which symptoms of withdrawal can be much more intense with the latter two.
+Unfortunately, dependence on cannabis is less obvious than it is with a dependence on cocaine, or heroin for example, due to the way in which symptoms of withdrawal can be much more intense with the latter two.